You are here

 Graduate Associates.
 All graduate associates (

 Fellows and Trainees.
 Students holding the titles Graduate Fellow or Graduate Trainee (

 Non-Graduate Credits.
 Under certain circumstances non-graduate credit course work may count toward the minimum requirements for GA and fellowship eligibility.
 Monitoring of the appropriateness of non-graduate credit course work will be the responsibility of the Graduate Studies Committee of the Graduate Program.

 Other.
-Information on course loads for students receiving other loans or work-study support is available from the university’s Student Financial Aid Office.
+Information on course loads for students receiving other loans or work-study support is available from the university’s Office of Student Financial Aid.